-You use the silence as a cloak of armour, hiding and waiting for the perfect opportunity.
-You pull your shuriken from your Tornado Shuriken Holder, ready to launch your deadly attack when the lord finally emerges from inside the keep.
-One quick flick of your wrist and the lord breathes his last, the shuriken hitting its mark...and you vanish, leaving their guards bewildered and afraid.
+You use the silence as a cloak of armour, masked in the darkness with the help of your Mempo, waiting for the perfect opportunity.
+You ready your throwing knives, ready to launch your deadly attack when the lord finally emerges from inside the keep.
+One quick flick of your wrist and the lord breathes his last, you knife hitting its mark...and you vanish, leaving their guards bewildered and afraid.

 - Made from natural, full-grain quality leather